OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/fogbuz.md

 ## User privileges

-* Create one user of FogBugz of type 'Normal' and set User Time Zone, dedicated to OpsHub Integration Manager.
+* Create one user of FogBugz of type 'Normal' and set User Time Zone, dedicated to <code class="expression">space.vars.SITENAME</code>.
 User should do any operations from FogBugz's user interface.
 * For adding user and setting time zone in FogBugz, refer [Add User](#add-user) section in appendix.
 * Ensure the user's time zone is set to UTC (also known as Coordinated Universal Time).
 Refer [Set User Time Zone](#set-user-time-zone) for details.
 * If you are not using SAAS instance of FogBugz, you might need to import SSL certificate to the server.
 To know how to import certificate, refer [Import HTTPS Certificate To Server](../getting-started/ssl-certificate-configuration.md) page.